DecisiveAI/staging-mdai-docs-v2/content/quickstart/self_monitoring.md

 ## About Self-monitoring

 The MDAI Smart Telemetry Hub contains complex infrastructure.
-To maintain and monitor operational excellence, we have included an opt-in capability to create an understanding internal metrics, audit history of change events, and log streams affording traceability across our services and their events.
+To maintain and monitor operational excellence, we have included an opt-in capability to create an understanding of internal metrics, audit history of change events, and log streams affording traceability across our services and their events.

 ## How it works

-The `mdai-helm-chart` installed `mdai-operator` and `mdai-gateway` expect a destination to send their logs to, but this chart does not manage deploying the logs destination for those services.
+The `mdai-hub` installed `mdai-operator` and `mdai-gateway` expect a destination to send their logs to, but this chart does not manage deploying the logs destination for those services.

 The `mdai-operator` has the ability to manage an opinionated collector, via compatible configurations, called the `mdai-collector` (sometimes referred to as the `hub-monitor`).
 The `mdai-collector` receives from this fixed list of services and sends the logs to a compatible destination.